someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 In case you guys aren't aware, even if you don't refresh bustabit's page on PC, there's still a limit to the displayed messages.
 After a certain number, each new message replaces the oldest one. **That number is 1000.**

 Don't take my word for it — [here's a short video I quickly recorded for proof](https://www.youtube.com/watch?v=Ufb07bHqZwk).
 Note the row numbers.
-You're also more than welcome to verify it on your own.
+You're also more than welcome to leave a bustabit tab open on PC and verify it on your own.

 TekDek's first message back in chat was `2022-11-19 17:31:51	TekDek	such loyalty`.
 [It was before I wrote *"Here's TekDek,"* and before he knew what the commotion was all about](https://i.imgur.com/XtB2S8k.png).
 As shown, this message is in the 475771st row of the chat logs.
 My rain message, `2022-11-19 16:27:29	wantingsomeinfofirst	!RAlNON @LEHXUS 6000` [is in the 474585th row](https://i.imgur.com/zw6kmgH.png).
 This means that even if TekDek had scrolled all the way up the moment he returned to chat — *before he had a reason to do so* — he wouldn't have been able to find my rain, let alone the preceding begging, as there is a *1186* message gap between these two messages (475771 - 474585).
 Oopsie. 🤡📸